Homebuying

 Refinancing your mortgage refers to breaking your current mortgage and beginning a new one at a different interest rate.
 You can access up to 80% of your home’s equity by increasing the value of your mortgage through a refinance.

-Refinancing usually comes with lower interest rates than taking out one of the second mortgage options above.
-However, this isn’t the right option for homeowners who are planning to leave their home in the near future.
+Refinancing usually comes with lower interest rates compared to taking out one of the second mortgage options above.
+However, this isn’t the right option for homeowners who plan to leave their home soon.

 Another benefit of refinancing is that some lenders might be willing to cover the costs, such as appraisal and legal fees, which can stretch into the thousands of dollars.